YasuakiOmokawa/auctionsniperjava/README.md

 Build the Vines XMPP server Docker image by

     docker build -t 'paulswilliams/vines' vagrant/

 Once complete, run the Docker image

-    docker run -p 5222:5222 -t 'paulswilliams/vines'
+    docker run -d -p 5222:5222 -t 'paulswilliams/vines'

 If deploying on a Mac with Boot2Docker, in a seperate terminal window, create an ssh tunnel to enable native to Docker VM communication

     boot2docker ssh -L 5222:localhost:5222